Neutrino Oscillations in the Three Flavor Paradigm: Neutrino Oscillation Probabilities

 \subsection{Oscillations in Supernova}

-Supernova (SN) are the most efficient neutrino sources in the universe and many neutrino effects are present inside SN including neutrino-neutrino scattering, so-called fast-flavor conversions, and MSW conversions, as discussed above \cite{Raffelt:2007nv,Dighe:2008dq,Scholberg:2012id}.
+Supernova (SN) are the most efficient neutrino sources in the universe converting about 99\% of the gravitational energy of large stars in neutrinos with energies in the 10s of MeV.
+Numerous neutrino effects are present inside SN including neutrino-neutrino scattering, so-called fast-flavor conversions, and MSW conversions, as discussed above \cite{Raffelt:2007nv,Dighe:2008dq,Scholberg:2012id}.
 These MSW conversions could lead to a discernible effect of the mass ordering in a galactic SN event, depending on the distance to the SN, the details of the SN model, and other effects \cite{Scholberg:2017czd,DeSalas:2018rby}\footnote{Note that the diffuse supernova neutrino background \cite{Suliga:2022ica}, containing the SN neutrinos from the entire universe, is beginning to be detected but depends fairly weakly on the atmospheric mass ordering \cite{Moller:2018kpn}.}.